jancorg/jancorg.github.io/source/_posts/2015-01-05-linux-kernel-namespaces-pt-i.markdown

 title: "Linux Kernel Namespaces pt I"
 date: 2015-01-05 20:03:42 +0100
 comments: true
-categories:
+categories: [ devops, namespaces, kernel, linux ]
 ---

-Namespaces are used to provide a process or a group of process with the idea of being the only process or group of processes in the system.
+Namespaces are used to provide a process or a group of processes with the idea of being the only process or group of processes in the system.

 They are a way to detach processes from a specific kernel layer assigning them to a new one.
-Or in other words, they are indirections layers for global resouces.
+Or in other words, they are indirections layers for global resources.

 Lets imagine this as an extension to classical `chroot()` syscall.
 When setting a new root calling chroot, kernel was isolating new branch from existing one, and thus creating a new namespace for the process.